d3fin3d/staff/guidelines.md

 As such, do not move these types of threads into any of the Tutorials and FAQs sections.
 If the thread is not a duplicate, move it to "Contact Forum Administration".

+* __Keep everything on MCF__

+  Disucssion with users about the moderation team and/or their actions, or requests, are to be kept on the forum, preferably using the PM system or the Contact Forum Admin section.
+Do not use IRC, Skype, voice chats, or any other form of communication to talk with members about the moderation team and/or actions involving them.
+  This includes, but is not limited to: infraction disputes, reporting users/topics and informing users of actions

 ## Sectional Moderation

 ### Minecraft Discussion